Dry Mouth/Nasal Breathing: Pairing Reviv with Habit Changes

 5. How long before I see results?

 Some notice improvement in 1–2 nights.
-Long-term changes happen over weeks.
+Long-term changes happen over months and even years.

 6. Should I wear Reviv all night?